 In 2019 the feature length script of this story was a Quarterfinalist in the Nicholl Fellowship.
 In 2020 the story made the Finals the Sundance Screenwriting Lab.
 Additional placements at ISA and the Vail Film Festival in 2022 and a “7” on the Blacklist.
 I've continued to work on the story in hopes of distilling it down to its core truths.

-The bulk of the funds raised will be used to pay top notch sound and camera people (their equipment) and our two actors over a 2-3 day shoot.
+The bulk of the funds raised will be used to pay top notch camera and sound people (+ their equipment) and our two actors over a 2-3 day shoot.
 Plus insurance, location costs and food to keep everyone happy and doing their best work.
-Music cues, and post production, various special effects.
-The director is deferring any pay to a later date and that includes post production.
+Music cues, and post production, plus editing and finishing editing stretched our original budget a bit but we are grateful for all the participants who worked at special rates.
+The director is deferring any pay to a later date.

-We are basically creating a rich and complex $25,000 short for $5,000 dollars.
-Extra funds will be put toward Film Festival entry fees which average $500 per contest.
-The idea is to raise interest and get people excited about the full feature film so any leftover funds will be diverted there.
+We are basically creating a rich and complex $15,000 short for $7500 dollars.
+The idea is to raise interest and get people excited about the feature film so we can shoot the 85 page full script in Baja.

 Thank You! (muchisimas gracias)

 Your support means the world to me.
 I drove up and down the Baja Peninsula at least 25 times between 2007-2016.
 Every time I would blast my music and think, “I have to tell a story about this journey.
 About the magic, the mysticism, the food and the healing, natural beauty.”
 Your contribution enables me to live out one of my dearest dreams as a storyteller.
 It feels like we're working together and I am excited to see what comes of our collaboration.

 Whip is a director and editor of 12 years who has creatively guided commercials for brands such as Jack in the Box, Nike, Razer Laptops, and Virgin Airlines.
 He was drawn to the film Super Taco because of the important conversation it has with the ideas of forgiveness and generational hurt.